 Modern farmers currently take advantage of the increasing popularity of farmers' markets, both in and outside of the Cuyahoga Valley.
 To prepare for the market, farming families work hard to pick and polish fruits and vegetables for sale.
 On market day, farmers get up early, drive their products to market, and interact with crowds of customers.
 Farmers' markets also offer exciting venues for farmers to exchange ideas, and for customers to support local and healthy foods.

-Click to learn more information about Countryside Farmers' Markets and how farmers prepare to sell their products.
+Click to learn more information about Cuyahoga Valley Farmers Markets and how farmers prepare to sell their products.

 Click on the links to discover more:

 Last updated: May 3, 2023